gabeshaughnessy/augmentedart/wp-content/plugins/edge-suite/readme.txt

 == Frequently Asked Questions ==

+= Dev version =

+When experiencing any problems, please always try the latest dev version (http://downloads.wordpress.org/plugin/edge-suite.zip).
+ Manual installation is needed.
+New features and bugfixes are always tested first in the dev version before they are being merged into the stable version.

 = General things to check when problems occur =

 * Open the debug console in Chrome (mac: alt + cmd + j) or Firefox and check for JavaScript errors.